Next Race - April 12th - Eagle Mtn. XC Race, Click to learn more about sponsor opportunities

 DISPUTES

-Disputes in timing and weekly standings must be cleared up before the next week’s race or they will stay as posted in the results.
+Disputes in timing and weekly standings must be cleared up before the next WRS race or they will stay as posted in the results.
 For any disputes for the previous race, contact us here.
 This goes for participation in races as well as rankings since eligibility for the finale prize drawing and season points race are contingent on the posted results sheet.

 ELIGIBILITY FOR FINALE RAFFLE